Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/03-HOG-CI-stages.md

 Script .create\_project uses the following variables:

   - PROJECT\_NAME : the project name
-  - HOG\_CHECK\_SYNTAX : if 1  run check syntax on the created project, taken from repository settings, see (Gitlab repository set-up)[#Gitlab-repository-set-up]
+  - Hog\_CHECK\_SYNTAX : if 1  run check syntax on the created project, taken from repository settings, see (gitlab repository set-up)[#gitlab-repository-set-up]
-  - HOG\_CHECK\_YAMLREF : if 1 checks Yaml consistency checker is disabled, taken from repository settings, see (Gitlab repository set-up)[#Gitlab-repository-set-up]
+  - Hog\_CHECK\_YAMLREF : if 1 checks Yaml consistency checker is disabled, taken from repository settings, see (gitlab repository set-up)[#gitlab-repository-set-up]

 This step will generate a new project in the following folder:
   - 'VivadoProject/$PROJECT\_NAME' for Vivado